itgdata/gregcloud/README.md

 👋 Hi, I’m @gregcloud

-I’m a data analyst located in Poland.
+I’m a data analyst from Poland (Central Europe).
 I have a serious passion for:
 - programming and packages,
 - data visualization,
 - machine learning,